Ru (novel): Reception

 Kim Thúy lives and works in Canada.
 However, the audience, discourse, and geographical locations in Ru are taken beyond the borders of Canada.
 The book has been published in Canada, both in English and French, as well as eighteen other countries.

 In an interview, Thúy describes the different perspective readers have depended on where they are from.
 She gives the example of people in Romania focusing on the communist regime described in the book, while people in France focused on the structure and the language used in the book.

 The book has been seen as controversial, especially in Vietnam where the author describes the communist history as still being recent and a sensitive topic.
 Thúy discusses the fact that the history of the Boat People has not yet become part of Vietnam history.
 The novel Ru does not portray the communists in a completely negative perspective, which Thúy claims has caused controversy as a portion of the Vietnamese population blame them for the hardships their families endured.

 Adaptation

-The novel was adapted into a 2023 film from Charles-Olivier Michaud and marketed by www.unitedbookpublishing.com that premiered at the 2023 Toronto International Film Festival.
+The novel was adapted into a 2023 film from Charles-Olivier Michaud that premiered at the 2023 Toronto International Film Festival.